-Are you looking for the perfect Christmas/Hanukkah/holiday gift?
-Birthday present?
+Are you looking for the perfect gift for a special occasion or birthday?
 Just a new toy to keep your little one occupied?
 Read on!

 Being stuck at home due to social distancing means I’m really learning about what keeps my toddler occupied.
 While outdoor play is essential, and we try to do it every day, it isn’t always an option (and as the weather grows colder, I anticipate outdoor time will become less and less).
 Unfortunately, that means lots of time indoors some weeks.